+Face to Face, from BrainHQ’s People Skills category, is designed to exercise the social cognition network in your brain by pushing you to correctly interpret facial expressions.
 In Face to Face, a face shows briefly on screen.
-Then a new set of faces will display.
-Select the one showing the same expression as the first face shown.
+You decide what expression you think it shows.
+Then you see a set of faces and choose the one showing the same expression as the first face you saw.

 - A face will briefly appear on screen, and then disappear.
 Identify the expression this face is making.

 - Several faces will be displayed.
 Select the face that expresses a similar emotion to the face that briefly appeared in Step 1 above.

 If an incorrect answer is given, you’ll hear a “bonk” sound, the correct answer will be shown on screen, and the target face in the following turns may appear for a longer amount of time.
 If a correct answer is given, you’ll hear a “boop” sound and the target face in following turns may appear for a shorter amount of time.
 In both cases, the level then continues, repeating from Step 1 above.

 You can review the exercise video tutorial below:

 We also have a recording of a live demonstration of this exercise here:

 One question often comes up for people using Face to Face: how did you assign emotions to these faces?
 This was the process:

 - The actor was asked to make a particular face.